Creating Access Tokens Using a Custom Integration

 Creating Access Tokens for DataTrails

 Non-interactive access to the DataTrails platform is managed by creating Integrations with either a Custom Integration or one of the built-in Integrations.
-This is done using either the Settings Menu in the DataTrails UI or by using the App Registrations API directly.
+This is done from the Integrations page in the DataTrails UI (reachable from the Settings page or the Integrations shortcut in the sidebar.)
+You can also do this via the App Registrations REST API.

-Note: App Registration is the previous name for an Integration.
+Note: App Registration is the internal name for a Custom Integration.

-Integrations have a CLIENT_ID and SECRET used to authenticate with DataTrails IAM endpoints using JSON Web Tokens (JWT).
+Custom Integrations have a CLIENT_ID and a SECRET, these are used to authenticate with DataTrails IAM endpoints using JSON Web Tokens (JWT).

 DataTrails authentication uses the industry-standard OIDC Client Credentials Flow.